Nurturing Newborn Attachment

 This class will teach you the basics of attachment so that you can deepen your relationship with your baby.
-A strong attachment with your child helps them to become secure, confident, independent, and empathetic.
+A strong attachment with your child helps them to become secure, confident, independent, and compassionate.

 Who can attend?